siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 203 Minimal Propagating Closure of Source-Free Flow.md

 \nabla \cdot \mathbf{F} = 0.
 $$

 This expresses the absence of primitive beginnings or endings of the flow.
+If a primitive start or end point were enclosed by a closed surface, the net flux through that surface would not vanish.
+The source-free condition says that this does not happen: the enclosed net flow remains identically zero.

 ## 203.2 Divergence Preservation Under Evolution